WangXuan95/FPGA-NFC/README.md

 # Build Hardware

+This PCB design is available at LCEDA: [oshwhub.com/wangxuan/rfid_nfc_iso14443a_iso15693_breakoutboard](https://oshwhub.com/wangxuan/rfid_nfc_iso14443a_iso15693_breakoutboard)

 In the PCB folder is the hardware design of this repository (named NFC_BreakoutBoard), which mainly includes:

 - Sender circuit: N-MOSFET, inductor, etc.
 - Receiver circuit: envelop detection diode, AD7276B.
 - A 4 turns coil.

+Please use the manufacturing file [NFC_BreakoutBoard_gerber.zip](./PCB) to proof the PCB and then solder its components.

+After soldering, connect the PCB to FPGA:

+- J1 should be connected to 7V\~9V power supply.
+- J2 should be connected to the FPGA board (occupies 4 common IO pins of the FPGA, and the level should be 3.3V or 2.5V).
+Note: The frequency of ADC_SCK is up to 40.68MHz, so it is not recommended to use Dupont wires, but to plug it directly into the FPGA development board with pin headers.

 | ![sch](./figures/NFC_BreakoutBoard_sch.png)  |
 | :------------------------------------------: |